 Introduction

 Gitea is a self-hosted lightweight Git platform similar to GitHub, GitLab, and Gogs.
-The Gitea project aims to provide a code hosting tool that focuses primarily on speed and simplicity.
+The Gitea project aims to provide a code hosting tool that focuses primarily on speed and simplicity and offers an alternative to mainstream solutions.

 This tutorial will show you how to install and set up Gitea on Ubuntu using Docker.